pisv/gethandly.wiki-playground/Step-One.md

 That goes to show you that those little tests may have some value some times!

-The reason is that we forgot to start up the `FooModelManager` in the bundle's Activator.
+It appears that we forgot to start up the `FooModelManager` in the bundle's Activator.
 Let's not forget, then, to stop it too.

 ```java